 What day of the month will the meters be read?

 All of the co-op’s upgraded digital meters can be read at a variety of times to obtain a history of account information.
-However, for billing purposes member bills will be read on the same monthly schedules as before.

 What if my bill reports higher kWh use than normal or I think my meter is not working correctly?